 "He died of a heart attack," Harry said, noticing the looks all three shared at his comment.
 "Ironic, isn't it?
-In that life he had a heart attack; in this one his heart is failing."
+In that life he had a heart attack, and in this one his heart is failing."

 "But why give him another chance?"
 Justin asked, a little confused.
 "I can understand you getting one because you had such a horrible death, but lots of people have heart attacks."

 "He lost his soulmate to Voldemort in a ritual when Voldemort was trying to gain immortal life, and he was never truly happy after that.
 It would never have happened if Nyx hadn't interfered, hence the second chance, which isn't looking so good now."